 The Funds may invest up to an aggregate amount of 15% of its net assets in illiquid securities.
-A Fund's net assets invested in illiquid securities, however, may exceed 15% due to market fluctuations, in which case a Fund will monitor its outlook and consider what steps it may take to reduce its holdings of illiquid securities.
+A Fund's net assets invested in illiquid securities (as defined in the 1940 Act and the rules, regulations and interpretations thereunder), however, may exceed 15% due to market fluctuations, in which case a Fund will monitor its outlook and consider what steps it may take to reduce its holdings of illiquid securities.
 Such measures may not include the liquidation of an illiquid investment where a Fund would be disadvantaged by such disposition.
-The term "illiquid securities" for this purpose means securities that cannot be disposed of within seven days in the ordinary course of business at approximately the amount at which a Fund has valued the securities.
-Illiquid securities include securities subject to contractual or other restrictions on resale and other instruments that lack readily available markets.
 The inability of a Fund to readily dispose of illiquid or not readily marketable investments or at a reasonable price could impair a Fund's ability to raise cash for redemptions or other purposes.
 In addition, the sale of illiquid securities also may require more time and may result in higher dealer discounts and other selling expenses than does the sale of securities that are not illiquid.
 Illiquid securities also may be more difficult to value due to the unavailability of reliable market quotations for such securities, and investment in illiquid securities may have an adverse impact on a Fund's NAV.
-The liquidity of securities purchased by a Fund which are eligible for resale pursuant to Rule 144A will be monitored by Krane or a sub-adviser on an ongoing basis.
+The liquidity of securities purchased by a Fund which are eligible for resale pursuant to Rule 144A will be monitored in accordance with policies and procedures adopted by the Board of Trustees.